CloudRail/cloudrail-si-ios-sdk/README.md

 ## Other Platforms

-CloudRail is also available for other platforms like Node,Java and Android.
+CloudRail is also available for other platforms like Node.js, Java and Android.
 You can find all libraries on https://cloudrail.com

 ## Questions?